Sandpile group of infinite graphs: Discussion and a large pile of sand

-Let us speculate about how to get a structure of the Abelian group on recurrent sandpile states on $\ZZ^2$.
-We start with the group $R' = \ZZ^\G_B/{\Delta \ZZ^\G_B}$ of bounded integer-valued functions on $\G$ modulo relations defined by the toppling operations.
-There exists a natural map from the set of all the states whose restriction to any finite subset of $\ZZ^2$ is a recurrent state to the group $R'$.
+Let us speculate how to get the Abelian group's structure on recurrent sandpile states on $\ZZ^2$.
+We start with the group $R' = \ZZ^\G_B/{\Delta \ZZ^\G_B}$ of bounded integer-valued functions on $\G=\ZZ^2$ modulo relations defined by the toppling operations.
+A natural map exists from the set of all the states whose restriction to any finite subset of $\ZZ^2$ is a recurrent state to the group $R'$.

-This map, however, is not injective: let $X$ be the set of points $(i,0), i\in \ZZ$.
-Consider the state $\phi$ which is equal to $2$ everywhere except $X$ where it is equal to $3$.
+This map, however, is not injective: let $X\subset\ZZ^2$ be the set of points $(i,0), i\in \ZZ$.
+Consider the state $\phi$, which is equal to $2$ everywhere except $X$, where it is equal to $3$.
 Let Then both states $\phi$ and $\psi=\phi+\Delta f$ have the property that the restriction of such a state to any finite subset of $\ZZ^2$ is recurrent.
 Note that $\psi$ contains no finite forbidden subconfiguration, but it contains an infinite forbidden subconfiguration on $X$.
-Indeed, the value of $\phi(v)=1$ at each vertex $v\in X$ is less than the internal (i.e. inside $X$) degree of $v$.
-So, we may say that we would like to consider only the set $R$ of states which do not contain neither finite nor infinite forbidden subconfiguration.
+Indeed, the value of $\phi(v)=1$ at each vertex $v\in X$ is less than the internal (i.e., inside $X$) degree of $v$.
+So, we may say that we would like to consider only the set $R$ of states that do not contain neither finite nor infinite forbidden subconfiguration.

-We would like to define a reasonable addition operation in $R$ cooked up from the pointwise addition followed by a relaxation.
-It seems inevitable that this should be based on the addition on $R'$.
+We want to define a reasonable addition operation in $R$, which is made up of a pointwise addition followed by a relaxation.
+It seems inevitable that this operation should be based on the addition in $R'$.